opencontainers/distribution-spec/spec.md

 If process A and B upload the same layer at the same time, both operations will proceed and the first to complete will be stored in the registry (Note: we MAY modify this to prevent dogpile with some locking mechanism).

-## Changes

-The V2 specification has been written to work as a living document, specifying only what is certain and leaving what is not specified open or to future changes.
-Only non-conflicting additions SHOULD be made to the API and accepted changes SHOULD avoid preventing future changes from happening.

-The [changes.md](changes.md) doc SHOULD be updated when changes are made to the specification, indicating what is different.
-Optionally, we MAY start marking parts of the specification to correspond with the versions enumerated here.

 ## Overview

 This section covers client flows and details of the API endpoints.